 The early '90s kicked off a slew of Mars missions.
 Scientists were flooded with a wealth of information about Mars.
 Three NASA orbiters and one sent by the European Space Agency studied the planet from above, mapping the surface and analyzing the minerals below.
 Some detected the presence of minerals, indicating the presence of water.
 Other data measured enough subsurface ice to fill Lake Michigan twice.
 They found evidence for the presence of hot springs on the surface and sustained precipitation at some areas.
 And they found patches of ice within some of the deeper craters.

 But orbiters weren't the only objects launched toward Mars.
-Curiosity is the fifth robot to land on the surface of the red planet in the last fifteen years.
+Curiosity is the fifth robot to land on the surface of the Red Planet in the last 15 years.
 Pathfinder, Phoenix, Spirit and Opportunity all took detailed measurements of the planet; all but Phoenix traveled across the surface collecting a treasure trove of information.

 The probes dug into the ground, examining rocks and performing experiments.
 In 2008, Phoenix turned up small chunks of bright material that disappeared after four days, leading scientists to surmise that they were pieces of water ice.
 The lander went on to detect water vapor in a sample it collected and analyzed, confirming the presence of frozen water on the red planet.